 The Soul Society arc episodes of Bleach features the main characters being stabbed, cut up and bloodied.
 Then the credits are fun scenes with the song "Happy People" which first shows up after Ichigo collapses at the end of his fight with Kenpachi.

 Even more jarring example from earlier in the same arc: One episode ends with Momo, Captain Aizen's lieutenant, seeing Aizen's impaled corpse stuck to a building, and the last line in the episode is her screaming his name at the top of her lungs.
 Cut to the closing credits, set to a peppy, upbeat tune.
-Each of the credit reels for that song featured a different pair of shinigami; this one uses the dead guy and the person who was screaming ten seconds ago...
+Each of the credit reels for that song featured a different division, often one that featured somewhat noticeably in that episode, and this episode was the dead guy and the screaming person's turn.

 The 13th ending theme is the happy-sounding "Tane wo Maku Hibi", a song whose video shows Ichigo's family happily frolicking.
-Except that ending starts off the Hueco Mundo arc, which may well be the most violent one yet.
+Except that ending starts off the Hueco Mundo arc, which is one of the most violent.

 It keeps on rolling with ending 14, "Kansha", where the singer is singing about how thankful she is for her friends, and whose video is happy.
 Still the same arc.